DJ Toomp

-Davis began to gain greater recognition by working with southern rapper T.I., who also hails from Atlanta, Georgia.
-They first worked together on T.I.'s 2001 debut I'm Serious, since then the two built a friendship and a work relationship, with him becoming T.I.'s main producer.
-Davis was heavily involved in T.I.'s first four albums; together they brought trap music into the mainstream.
-Davis then received critical acclaim in 2006, for producing T.I.'s hit single "What You Know", which peaked at number 3 on the U.S. Billboard Hot 100, The song earned both Davis and T.I. their first Grammy Award.
+Davis saw greater recognition for his collaborations with Southern rapper T.I..
+Davis produced for T.I.'s first four albums—I'm Serious (2001), Trap Muzik (2003), Urban Legend (2004), and King (2006)—as well as the latter's single "What You Know", which peaked at number 3 on the U.S. Billboard Hot 100.
+The song earned both Davis and T.I. their first Grammy Award.

-In 2007, Davis was recruited by American rapper and fellow record producer Kanye West, to contribute production on his third album Graduation.
-Davis, alongside West, co-produced the singles "Can't Tell Me Nothing" and "Good Life", as well as the album's outro "Big Brother", an ode to West's brotherly friendship with fellow American rapper Jay-Z.
+In 2007, Davis was recruited by rapper and fellow record producer Kanye West, to contribute production on his third album Graduation.
+Davis and West co-produced the singles "Can't Tell Me Nothing" and "Good Life", as well as the album's outro "Big Brother".